-This section will explain the Configuration of Virtual LAN in managed Switch with an example.
+This section will explain how to configure and verify VLANs spanning multiple switches with an example.
 We are using the Cisco managed switch to illustrate how to configure VLAN using Cisco packet Tracer simulator software for illustration.
 Catalyst Switch (2950T) is used for practical purposes in Packet tracer to configure VLANs.

 As we know, VLAN is a process of breaking down a single broadcast domain into multiple broadcast domains.
 Thus, VLAN helps to segment a single large network into a number of smaller networks.
 In this way, the implementation of VLAN makes the network management and administration easier, better control over the unwanted traffic flooding across the switch ports, and enhances the security policies.